n00b69/woa-everything/guide/1-partition.md

 ```

 #### Making ESP bootable
 > Use `print` to see all partitions.
-Replace "$" with your ESP partition number, which should be 23
+Replace "$" with your ESP partition number
 ```cmd
 set $ esp on
 ```